-The Company is managed under the direction of a Board of Directors currently composed of nine members, seven of whom the Board has determined are independent under the rules of the listing standards for the Nasdaq Global Market (the "Nasdaq Rules") and the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-An eighth director, Mr. Westfall, can also now be deemed independent by the Board under the Nasdaq Rules and the Exchange Act and the Board intends to consider Mr. Westfall's independence at its next meeting.
-If all of the nominees named in this proxy statement are elected and Mr. Westfall is deemed independent by the Board, eight of the nine directors will be independent under the Nasdaq Rules.
+The Company is managed under the direction of a Board of Directors currently composed of six members, five of whom the Board has determined are independent under the rules of the listing standards for the Nasdaq Global Market (the "Nasdaq Rules") and the Securities Exchange Act of 1934, as amended (the "Exchange Act").

 Board members are expected to attend each Board meeting and each meeting of any committee on which such Board member serves and they are encouraged to attend the Annual Meeting of Stockholders.
-The Board of Directors met four times in 2010.
-Each incumbent director attended at least 75% of the total number of meetings of the Board of Directors and of each committee on which he or she served during 2010.
-Each incumbent director attended the 2010 annual meeting.
+The Board of Directors met four times in 2012.
+Each incumbent director attended at least 75% of the total number of meetings of the Board of Directors and of each committee on which he or she served during 2012.
+Each incumbent director attended the 2012 annual meeting.
 Stockholders or other interested parties may communicate with members of the Board of Directors individually or with the Board of Directors as a whole by sending a letter to the appropriate director or the Board of Directors in care of the Secretary of the Company at the address shown below under "- Communications with the Board of Directors."